 Each year new and existing RAS and CES projects can apply for additional support.
 Sums of up to £100 are given to about 45 projects each year.
 Preference is given to projects which have not received additional support recently and the ones which are contributing the most to the Demographic Targeting Strategy.
 This support contributes to the cost of equipment used during ringing sessions.

 Applications for project support are now open.
-Please complete and return the application form to ras [at] bto.org by 31 January 2020.
+Please send your application to ras [at] bto.org by 31 January 2022.